 1. Abstract

-This paper presents the development of an extension for ChimeraX to enable the direct alignment of two density maps using the EMalign algorithm.
-EMalign, developed by Yoel Shkolnisky and Yael Harpaz, aligns three-dimensional density maps by exploiting common lines between projection images, automatically handling rotations, reflections, and translations.
+This paper describes an extension for ChimeraX to enable the direct alignment of two density maps using the EMalign algorithm (Harpaz & Shkolnisky, 2023).
+EMalign aligns three-dimensional density maps by exploiting common lines between projection images, automatically handling rotations, reflections, and translations.
 Integration of EMalign into ChimeraX provides a user-friendly alignment tool, enhancing the functionality of ChimeraX and simplifying the process for structural biologists.

 2. Introduction